taskflow/taskflow/README.md

 + Trying to modify a dispatched task can result in undefined behavior.
 + Touching a taskflow from multiple threads are not safe.

-Cpp-Taskflow is known to work on most Linux distributions and OSX.
+Cpp-Taskflow is known to work on most Linux distributions and MAC OSX.
 Please [let me know][email me] if you found any issues in a particular platform.

 # System Requirements